 abandoned properties: overview

-What does it mean to facilitate the reuse of abandoned, vacant, and tax-delinquent properties?
+What is facilitating the reuse of abandoned, vacant, and tax-delinquent properties?

-These properties can be both a sign of neighborhood decline and a cause of further decline, creating a cycle of disinvestment.
-By implementing policies to re-use the properties as part of a neighborhood redevelopment strategy, communities can stimulate a cycle of re-investment, fostering communities that are safe, welcoming, and thriving.
-By allocating at least some redeveloped sites for affordable housing, communities can ensure that working families will be able to stay in the area even if property values and home prices rise dramatically as the neighborhood improves.
+In both types of communities (those suffering long-term disinvestment and those only recently affected by the current mortgage foreclosure crisis) implementing policies to re-use the properties as part of a neighborhood redevelopment strategy can stimulate a cycle of re-investment, fostering communities that are safe, welcoming, and thriving.
+By allocating at least some redeveloped sites for affordable housing, communities can ensure that working families will be able to stay in the area even if property values and home prices rise as the neighborhood improves.

 What types of tools help communities to facilitate the reuse of disinvested properties?